 Using tools (free/paid) can save you valuable time.

 Let’s take three simple examples that you seem to be already implementing:

 - You can issue invoices with an account book and mail them to each customer, and you can use a system of invoices on the Internet and do everything online and in a much faster and easier way.

 - You can check Google locations by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.

-– Do you run campaigns that help customers on Facebook?
-You can log in with each customer’s email and password separately or work with the Business Manager and get permissions to manage each customer’s ads in one place.
+- Do you run campaigns that help customers on Facebook?
+You can log in with each customer’s email and password separately or work with the Business Manager and get permission to manage each customer’s ads in one place.

-8. Build Automated Processes For Productivity
+8. Build Automated Processes For Productivity at Workday

 9. Get Rid Of Customers And People Who Are Bothersome And Not Worth Your Time